SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 02 January, 2022 at 12:04:48
+# Last Refreshed - 02 January, 2022 at 12:08:34
-The Latest Activity was a EBikeRide
+The Latest Activity was a EBikeRide -

-*Happy New Year. *
+<b>Happy New Year. </b>

 which happened on 01 January, 2022 at 13:02:10

-Which is 0 years, 0 months, 0 days, 23 hours and 2 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 23 hours and 6 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/6456510119